About This Course

-Entry Requirements: The Higher Diploma in Social Policy is open to graduates who do not already possess a BSocSc Degree.
-Applicants may be required to present for interview where an overall assessment of their suitability will be made.
+The Higher Diploma in Social Policy is open to graduates who do not already possess a BSocSc Honours Degree.
+See Requirements for full details.

 The course sets social policy in the context of the social sciences.
 The course is particularly relevant to those who want to apply for professional postgraduate courses in social work, e.g. Master of Social Work.

 You will study core modules on topics including the evolution of the welfare state, poverty and social exclusion, social policy and social theory, and housing and homelessness.
 Additionally, you will choose three optional modules from the areas of social science and social work, community development, youth policy, mental health, education, sexuality, planning, and developmental psychology.

 You will also undertake a supervised 10,000-word, social research project on a social policy topic of your choice (in consultation with your supervisor).
 This will be a desk-based piece of research, involving an exploration of the policy and literature around your chosen topic.

 Students take 60 credits as follows:

 - SS3008 Poverty and Social Exclusion (5 credits)